RaphaelIT7/gmod-holylib/README.md

 #### Vector, Vector, Vector ICollisionQuery:GetTriangleVerts(number convexIndex, number triangleIndex)
 Returns the three vectors that bukd the triangle at the given index.<br>

-#### ICollisonQuery:SetTriangleVerts(number convexIndex, number triangleIndex, Vector a, Vector b, Vector c)
+#### ICollisionQuery:SetTriangleVerts(number convexIndex, number triangleIndex, Vector a, Vector b, Vector c)
 Sets the three Vectors that build the triangle at the given index.<br>

 ### IPhysicsCollisionSet